-Downtown Las Vegas or Old Vegas has a touristy side, but it’s also a place locals actually hang out.
-From the time we lived here in 2013 to moving back in 2019, we’ve seen it change drastically.
+Downtown Las Vegas or Old Vegas, has a touristy side, but it’s also a place where locals hang out.
+From when we lived here in 2013 to moving back, we’ve seen it change drastically.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Last Updated: October 25, 2023